 The SGA Executive Board is advised by Director of Student Activities.

 Student Senate, which is facilitated by the Vice President of the Senate, is comprised of 20 student Senators that are elected in the fall semester of each year.
-Senate has three standing committees that discuss issues surrounding Academics, Food and Student Life.
-Senate is also responsible for the planning and running of Spring Fling in April of each year.
-Students are encouraged to attend Senate meetings on Wednesdays at 7:30pm in the Alfond Center Alumni Lounge and voice their opinions.
+Senate has two standing committees that discuss issues surrounding Food and Student Life.
+Senate meet with food service department on a regular basis as well as provide programs for the students to enjoy throughout the year.
+Students are encouraged to attend Senate meetings to voice their opinions.

 Campus Activities Board